 Course Approvals: As part of the application process, students are required to have Drexel equivalent course numbers and credit approved by the appropriate Drexel department.
-For example, to take a Literature course abroad for Drexel credit, the course equivalent must be pre-approved by Drexel’s English Department.
+For example, to take a Literature course abroad for Drexel credit, the course equivalent must be approved by Drexel’s English Department.
 The best way to receive full credit is to request a 2 - 3 credit special topics course corresponding with each pre-approved course to make up the additional credit.
 For further explanation, please schedule a study abroad advising appointment.

 Credits and Grading: Students are taught and graded by local faculty at their host university.
 Grades are noted as "CR/NCR" on their transcript and will NOT affect their GPA.
 In order to receive CR, students must earn a "C" or above.
 Students must take a course load that fits within the full time credit range of both their host university (varies) and Drexel (12 – 20 credits).
 Students are strongly discouraged from taking the minimum credit requirement.

-*Students may have to request early departure from summer co-op in order to arrive on time for Napier orientation activities.
+*Students may have to request early departure from spring/summer co-op in order to arrive on time for Napier orientation activities.

 Housing: The two main options for housing in Edinburgh are Napier university residences or a property in the private sector, which caters to a range of budgets.
 The benefit of staying in Napier housing is meeting new friends and being more exposed to campus social life.
 Review the Napier Accomodation website for more information.
-Students are responsible for paying the costs of housing directly, rather than through Drexel.
+On campus housing is not guaranteed, but sometimes spots can be reserved for Drexel students depending on availability.

 Visa: US citizens are not required to apply for a student visa, rather will enter as a student visitor.
 Students of other nationalities should check the UK Border Agency to confirm whether a visa is required.